Tier One Entertainment: History

 In 2021, Tier One secured pre-Series A funding through the venture capital firm Gobi Partners.
 The company also entered a deal with Japanese internet firm KAYAC and the Warner Music Group marking Tier One's expansion to Japan.

+In 2023, the team's eSports division Blacklist International's General Manager, Elrasec "Rada Scars" Ocampo departed from the team to "move on to the next chapter of my life." according to his post on Facebook.
+Furthermore, on November of the same year, co-founder and Chief Operating Officer Alodia Gosiengfiao announced her departure from Tier One Entertainment.
+In a post on Facebook, Gosiengfiao cited that "It has become evident that our visions and values are not aligned." said the co-founder.
+The label followed with a letter of gratitude for Alodia, citing that "There is no reality where Tier One Entertainment would have reached the heights we have reached without you."

 Esports

 Tier One Entertainment through Blacklist International runs esports team competing in Call of Duty: Mobile, PUBG, Mobile Legends: Bang Bang, Dota 2 and Garena Free Fire.

 Talents

 Tier One manages roughly more than 1,000 talents across its main brand and Amplify as of October 2021.
 Amplify is a streamer collective brand.
 People affiliated with Tier One includes shoutcasters, esports players, and influencers.

 Project 4 is Tier One's four-member idol group which was established in 2021.

 Media

 In June 2021, Tier One launched The Gaming House, a reality series open to gaming streamers and content creators.
 Ten contestants would reside in the house dubbed as the Payamansion for a chance to become a Tier One talent.
 This reality series was aired via Kapamilya Online Live every weekends from August to December 2021.